 Kari Lake is an American political figure and former television news anchor.
-She served as special advisor to the US Agency for Global Media starting in 2025.
-Lake was the Republican nominee for Arizona governor in 2022 and for US Senate in Arizona in 2024, losing both elections.
+She served as the special advisor to the United States Agency for Global Media starting in 2025.
+Lake was the Republican Party nominee for the 2022 Arizona gubernatorial election and the 2024 United States Senate election in Arizona, but was unsuccessful in both bids.

-On August 23, 1969, Kari Lake was born Kari Lake Halperin.
+On August 23, 1969, Kari Lake Halperin was born.
 She is an American political figure and former television news anchor.

 In 1969, Kari Lake was born in Rock Island, Illinois, to Larry and Sheila Lake.

-In May 1991, Kari Lake began working as an intern at KWQC-TV in Davenport, Iowa, while attending the University of Iowa.
+In May 1991, Kari Lake began working as an intern at KWQC-TV in Davenport, Iowa.

-In 1992, Kari Lake joined WHBF-TV in Rock Island as a daily reporter and weekend weathercaster.
+In 1992, Kari Lake became a daily reporter and weekend weathercaster at WHBF-TV in Rock Island.

-In August 1994, Kari Lake was hired by KPNX in Phoenix, Arizona, to be the weekend weather anchor.
+In August 1994, Kari Lake was hired by KPNX in Phoenix, Arizona, as the weekend weather anchor.

-In August 1998, Kari Lake married Jeff Halperin, and together they have two children.
+In August 1998, Kari Lake married Jeff Halperin.
+They have two children together.

 In the summer of 1998, Kari Lake relocated to work for WNYT in Albany, New York, replacing Chris Kapostasy.